Innovative Connections High School

 American History -From Christopher Columbus to the present, students will be learning how the United States became the nation it is today.
 Each unit will cover a theme in our history, as well as key vocabulary words and famous individuals to be aware of.
 From this survey course, students should not only come away with appreciation of what it takes to build and maintain a nation, but they might also learn more about their own ancestors and the sacrifices they made to come to this “land of opportunity.”

-The second semester, Economics, will focus on personal Economics and Finance, Economic Systems around the world, national and international Economic Policies, and the United States Financial system.
+Economics/Government - This course discusses the purpose of a government, our rights and responsibilities as citizens, how issues get voted on publicly, how taxes work, and how complicated it can be to run a system as large as the United States Government.
+Economic Systems around the world, national and international Economic Policies, and the United States Financial system.
 Students should be able to come away with practical information that will help them determine sound financial decisions they make in their adult lives.